mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-v1.rst

    :ref:`pearl_cal_map_isis-powder-diffraction-ref` to determine the current cycle and the vanadium/empty run numbers for the subsequent processing.

- - `tt_mode` - Specifies the detectors to be considered whilst focusing.
+ - `tt_mode` - Specifies the detectors to be considered.
    Acceptable options: `tt35`, `tt70`, `tt88`.

  - `vanadium_normalisation` - If set to true divides the sample by the vanadium